Carl Peters (film)

 Carl Peters is a 1941 German historical drama film directed by Herbert Selpin and starring Hans Albers, Karl Dannemann, and Fritz Odemar.
 It was produced as an anti-British propaganda film during the Second World War.

 Albers portrays the titular German colonial leader.
 Bayume Mohamed Husen plays his native guide.

 The art director Fritz Maurischat worked on the film's sets.
 It was shot at the Bavaria Studios in Munich and the Barrandov Studios in Prague.

 Synopsis

 The film is a biopic of Carl Peters, one of the founders of German East Africa, and takes place while he is under investigation by the Reichstag for unnecessary brutality.
 Instead, Peters openly calls for a global policy of colonialism and conquest, which he says will require issuing carte blanche to hard-hearted men like himself.
 He defends his policy of using execution without trial to prevent a native uprising, which, he insists, the parliamentarians could not have prevented.
-The parliamentarians, who are all depicted as Jews, refuse to accept this explanation, demonstrating the alleged dangers of democracy, constitutional monarchy, and all other political systems in which the Fuhrer principle is ignored.
+The parliamentarians, who are all depicted as Jews, refuse to accept this explanation, demonstrating the alleged dangers of democracy, constitutional monarchy, and all other political systems in which the Führer principle is ignored.